 The Hot Brown at The Brown Hotel in Louisville, Kentucky

-We thought it would be fun to head to Louisville, Kentucky last week to get into the Kentucky Derby spirit since The Derby is just a few short weeks away.
-In typical Bunkycooks fashion, we went right to the source to find out how to make some of the best Derby day dishes and learn about the traditions behind those recipes.
+We thought it would be fun to head to Louisville, Kentucky, last week to get into the Kentucky Derby spirit since the derby is just a few short weeks away.
+Of course, we went right to the source to find out how to make some of the best Derby Day dishes and learn about the traditions behind those recipes.

 When you think of Louisville, The Brown Hotel certainly comes to mind as one of the grandest hotels in the city.
-What better place to start this On the Road adventure than The Brown Hotel where The Hot Brown sandwich originated!
-The Hot Brown is in it’s 85th year, so it was time to celebrate that anniversary and the upcoming Derby with an original Hot Brown sandwich (or maybe two!).
+What better place to start this adventure than The Brown Hotel, where The Hot Brown sandwich originated.
+The Hot Brown is in its 85th year, so it was time to celebrate that anniversary and the upcoming Derby with an original Hot Brown sandwich (or maybe two!).

 We thought for a few minutes we might have been on a roll and hit on another spooky hotel when a pilot at The Thoroughbred Lounge (the lobby bar) mentioned that a few flight attendants have seen ghosts.
 However, I personally think these gals have had a few too many Kentucky bourbons before their bedtime, don’t you?
 I could not find any tales about uninvited, special guests, so that’s my opinion and I’m sticking to it.

 The hotel has also had its share of less glamorous times throughout the years.
-One of those times was when it flooded in January of 1937 when they Ohio River rose and overflowed into the City of Louisville.
+One of those times was when it flooded in January of 1937 when the Ohio River rose and overflowed into the city of Louisville.
 A resurgence came along for the City of Louisville and The Brown Hotel with the onset of World World War II.
-Prosperity of the hotel continued until the city’s residents started moving away from the city in the late fifties as roads and transportation made it easier to move out where there was more land.
+The prosperity of the hotel continued until the city’s residents started moving away from the city in the late fifties as roads and transportation made it easier to move out where there was more land.